lehongphuc17031991/QA_Automation_Challenge_Phuc_Le/README.md

 ### 3. Run all tests
 npx playwright test

-You can run by tag also (some tags available: UI, API, positive, negative, regression, smoke) npx playwright test --grep "@smoke"
+You can run by tag also (some tags available: UI, API, positive, negative, regression, smoke):
+npx playwright test --grep "@smoke"

 ### 4. View HTML report